Pitbull Myths

 and effort it takes to begin teaching general manners and obedience.

-Another benefit is that an adopter can know how an adult Pit Bull will do with other dogs, cats, children,
+Another benefit is that an adopter can know how an adult Pit Bull will do with other dogs, cats, children, car rides, and other certain situations.
+Bringing a puppy up in the most loving and social environment can

 only alter its predetermined genetic urges so much.

-desired in a pet.
+In other words, having a dog since puppyhood does not necessarily mean it will have all of the qualities desired in a pet.
 It may end up having some traits that are undesirable.
 An adult Pit Bull, however, will

 have more of an established personality, and an adopter can know what to expect with the dog.